BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

     $Compass
     Basis
-       mybas-1         # give the name of the base group file in the current directory.
+       mybas-1         # give the name of the base set file in the current directory.
 It is not case sensitive here
     $End

-The custom base group must be entered in BDF's mixed mode.
-In the second line the input base group is set to **genbas**, and the custom base group file name needs to use the keyword  ``Basis`` in the **COMPASS** module with a value of ``mybas-1``, which means that the base group file named ``MYBAS-1`` is called.
+The custom base set must be entered in BDF's mixed mode.
+In the second line the input base set is set to **genbas**, and the custom base set file name needs to use the keyword  ``Basis`` in the **COMPASS** module with a value of ``mybas-1``, which means that the base set file named ``MYBAS-1`` is called.

-Basis group designation
+Basis set designation
 ------------------------------------------------
-**Use the same BDF built-in basis group for all atoms**
+**Use the same BDF built-in basis set for all atoms**

-In simple input mode, the basis group is specified in ``method/generic/basis group`` or ``method/basis group``.
-Here, the ``basis groups`` are the BDF built-in ones listed in the previous sections base group names, and the input characters are case-insensitive, as follows.
+In simple input mode, the basis set is specified in ``method/generic/basis set`` or ``method/basis set``.
+Here, the ``basis sets`` are the BDF built-in ones listed in the previous sections base set names, and the input characters are case-insensitive, as follows.

 .. code-block:: bdf